2025 Fair dates: August 7 - 10, 2025

 EXHIBIT CRITERIA

 Exhibits must have been canned, raised, grown, or made by the Exhibitor during the current year.
 4-H and FFA members must be enrolled in the represented project area.
 All judging and public presentation contestants may only compete in the project areas in which they are enrolled.
-Per the 4-H Policy and Procedure Handbook, animals must be under the 4-H member’s regular care and management for the following periods of time prior to the official county exhibit activity:
+Per the 4-H Policy and Procedure Handbook, animals must be under the 4-H member’s regular care and management for the following periods before the official county exhibit activity:

 • Equine—90 days